damianhakert/damianhakert.github.io/source/strategy/index.html.md

 1. Most partnerships are not public but people working at GitLab Inc. can find them in the 'Partnerships' Google Doc.

-1. We'll hire a Strategic Relations Manager.
+1. We'll hire a Director of Strategic Partnerships.
+DONE

 1. The reseller partnerships are especially important here.